FullQueueDeveloper/FullQueueDeveloper/README.md

 I produce two live shows on [Twitch](https://twitch.tv/FullQueueDeveloper).

-### Living the Creative Act
+**Living the Creative Act**<br/>
-*Sundays, 2pm NYC time*
-Book club reading and discussing "The Creative Act" by Rick Rubin.
+*Sundays, 2pm NYC time* <br/> Book club reading and discussing "The Creative Act" by Rick Rubin.
 I read the section out loud before discussion, so you can come as you are.
 Can't make it to the live show?
-Catch the episodes on A[pple Podcasts](https://podcasts.apple.com/us/podcast/living-the-creative-act/id1710679124).
-More info [on my website](https://FullQueueDeveloper.com/living-the-creative-adt).
+Catch the episodes on [Apple Podcasts](https://podcasts.apple.com/us/podcast/living-the-creative-act/id1710679124).
+More info and RSS feed [on my website](https://FullQueueDeveloper.com/living-the-creative-adt).

-### Edges of Manhattan
+**Edges of Manhattan**<br/>
-*Weedays, 10am to 5pm NYC time*
+*Weedays, 10am to 5pm NYC time* <br/>
-Work with me, chill with me, listen to music, thoughout the workday.
-Accompianied by my NYC scenery videos.
+Sit with me, Wwork with me, chill with me, listen to music.
+Accompianied by my gentle NYC waterway scenery videos thoughout the workday.
+This is exactly what I want to watch while working.
+I've looked high and low for something like this, and I'm happy to bring this to you.

 ## My open-source projects